agshew/k_grok/exercises/optimize/sqrt.rst

-   * NOTE: If you execute 'git gui blame' and see an error message that refers to there being no DISPLAY environment variable being set, then that means that you need to enable X forwarding when you ssh into your VM. ssh -Y ${HOSTNAME}
+   * NOTE: If you execute 'git gui blame' and see an error message that refers to there being no DISPLAY environment variable being set, then that means that you need install X or enable X forwarding when you ssh into your VM.
+     `X for Mac OS X<www.xquartz.org>` and `X for Windows<x.cygwin.com>` ssh -Y ${HOSTNAME}
      Only use the '-Y' argument when you ssh to something secure like your VM.
      Otherwise add something like 'ForwardX11Timeout 1D' to ~/.ssh/config and use